-I was talking with another gardener last week when she told me she never plants rosemary in her garden because it’s so common.
+A designer once told me she never plants rosemary in her garden because it’s too common.
 Huh?

 Of course, everyone has a right to their own opinion, but not planting something just because it’s common?

 Personally, I happen to LOVE rosemary in the garden and incorporate it into as many designs as I can.

 Whether it’s the upright ‘Tuscan Blue,’ mid-size ‘Mozart’ (in the photo, left) or the groundcover ‘Prostratus’ (and everything in between,) I can’t get enough of this plant.

 It’s an especially treasured plant for those of us who share our gardens with marauding deer, rabbits, and gophers, as the highly aromatic leaves tend to repel them.

 At the same time, because of its long bloom time, it’s a bee magnet (mason bees, honey bees, and bumblebees) as well as hummingbirds, and butterflies.